Last update: 6/5/2021

 Puerto Rico reopened its borders for tourism on September 12, 2020.
 Its entry requirements are pretty straightforward, so it is one of the best places that are open for international tourism.

-To visit Puerto Rico, travelers simply need to present evidence of a negative PCR test result that was obtained within 72 hours of travel, or else they will have to quarantine.
+To visit Puerto Rico, travelers simply need to present evidence of a negative PCR test result that was obtained within 72 hours of arrival, or else they will have to get tested within 48 hours of arrival.

 Travelers also need to submit an online Travel Declaration Form with the results of their PCR test, which will allow them to obtain an Airport Exit Confirmation number and QR code.